 Template Identifier 240-73416879 Rev 2

-Document Identifier ETSP-2023273 Rev 1
+Document Identifier 240-155821967 Rev 1

-Effective Date 20 February 2016 6
+Effective Date 08 June 2020

-Review Date February 2021
+Review Date 08 June 2023

-Definition Explanation Employee (OHS Act) means, subject to the provisions of subsection (2), any person who is employed by or works for an employer and who receives or is entitled to receive any remuneration or who works under the direction or supervision of an employer or any other person Employer (OHS Act) means, subject to the provisions of subsection (2), any person who employs or provides work for any person and remunerates that person or expressly or tacitly undertakes to remunerate him/her, but excludes a TES (ex labour broker) as defined in section 1(1) of the Labour Relations Act 1956 (Act No. 28 of 1956) Environment (32-94) means: a. the land, water, and atmosphere of the earth. b. micro-organisms and plant and animal life; and c. any part or combination of (a) and (b) and the interrelationships among and between them, and the physical, chemical, aesthetic, and cultural properties and conditions of the foregoing that influence human health and well-being Environmental Management plan A detailed plan of action prepared to ensure that recommendations for enhancing or ensuring positive impacts and limiting or preventing negative environmental impacts are implemented during the life cycle of a project.
-This Environmental Management Plan should preferably form part of Eskom's Environmental Management System Eskom requirements Eskom requirements flowing from directives, policies, standards, procedures, specifications, work instructions, guidelines, or manuals Fall protection plan (OHS Act) means a documented plan of all risks relating to working from an elevated position, considering the nature of work undertaken, and setting out the procedures and methods to be applied to eliminate the risk Hazard (OHS Act) means a source of, or exposure to, danger Hazard identification (OHS Act) means the identification and documenting of existing or expected hazards to the health and safety of persons, which are normally associated with the type of construction work being executed or to be executed Health and safety file (OHS Act) means a file or other record in permanent form, containing the information required in relation to the contract.
-Health and safety plan (OHS Act) means a document plan that addresses hazards identified and includes safe work procedures to mitigate, reduce, or control hazards identified
+Definition Explanation Duty of care to the environment (32-136) anybody who causes or has caused or may cause significant pollution or degradation of the environment must take reasonable measures to prevent such pollution or degradation from occurring, continuing, or recurring.
+If such harm to the environment is authorised by law or cannot reasonably be avoided or stopped, such person must minimise and rectify such pollution or degradation of the environment Employee (OHS Act) means, subject to the provisions of subsection (2), any person who is employed by or works for an employer and who receives or is entitled to receive any remuneration or who works under the direction or supervision of an employer or any other person Employer (OHS Act) means, subject to the provisions of subsection (2), any person who employs or provides work for any person and remunerates that person or expressly or tacitly undertakes to remunerate him/her, but excludes a TES (ex labour broker) as defined in section 1(1) of the Labour Relations Act 1956 (Act No. 28 of 1956) Environment (32-94) means: a. the land, water, and atmosphere of the earth; b. micro-organisms and plant and animal life; and c. any part or combination of (a) and (b) and the interrelationships among and between them, and the physical, chemical, aesthetic, and cultural properties and conditions of the foregoing that influence human health and well-being Eskom requirements Eskom requirements flowing from directives, policies, standards, procedures, specifications, work instructions, guidelines, or manuals Fall protection plan (OHS Act) means a documented plan of all risks relating to working from an elevated position, considering the nature of work undertaken, and setting out the procedures and methods to be applied in order to eliminate the risk Hazard (OHS Act) means a source of, or exposure to, danger Hazard identification (OHS Act) means the identification and documenting of existing or expected hazards to the health and safety of persons, which are normally associated with the type of construction work being executed or to be executed Health and safety file (OHS Act) means a file or other record in permanent form, containing the information required in relation to the contract.